epics-modules/lua/docs/luaReleaseNotes.md

 ### Library Changes:

 Included libraries now have extended capabilities when built with a compiler that supports C++11.
-To enable these capabilites, define CXX11_SUPPORT=YES in a CONFIG_SITE.local file.
+To enable these capabilities, define CXX11_SUPPORT=YES in a CONFIG_SITE.local file.
 Changes are noted below.

 #### asyn